yhagio/stock_price_predictor/report.md

 So I take the **Adj Close** column from the dataset.

 For Linear Regression,
-I use the raw datasets to put linear regression line.
+I took the Adjusted Closing Price to put them in linear regression line.

 For LSTM model,
-I normalize the datasets to improve the convergence.
+I normalized the Adjusted Closing Prices to improve the convergence.

-**Why do I normalize the datasets for LSTM model?**
+I used LSTM from Keras libaray with Tensorflow backend.